This website uses cookies to ensure you get the best experience on our website. MORE INFO

 • internal and external audit reports

-• feedback from external parties such as customers, others with whom the Group does business, trade associations and service providers.
+• feedback from customers, others with whom the Group does business, trade associations and service providers.

 Securities Transactions